 From Round Butte Dam, water flows into the 540-ac Lake Simtustus.
 Similar to LBC, Lake Simtustus experiences minimal water elevation fluctuations, typically 3 ft seasonally and less than 1 ft daily.
-Water takes approximately 30 hours (hr) to reach Pelton Dam, where it enters the dam through the bottom intakes at 145 ft.
+Water discharged from Round Butte Dam takes approximately 30 hours (hr) to reach Pelton Dam, where it enters the dam through the bottom intakes at 145 ft.
 From Pelton Dam, water enters the ReReg Reservoir.

-Unlike the other reservoirs, the ReReg Reservoir is relatively small (190 ac), has large daily fluctuations (15 ft/day is typical), is closed to the public, and supports no fisheries.
-Water moves through the ReReg Reservoir quickly, reaching the ReReg Dam in less than 12 hr.
+Unlike the other two reservoirs, the ReReg Reservoir is relatively small (190 ac), has large daily fluctuations (15 ft/day is typical), is closed to the public, and supports no public fisheries.
+Water moves through the ReReg Reservoir quickly, and remains in the reservoir less than 12 hr.
 Water is discharged from the ReReg Dam into the LDR through the bottom intakes or spills, depending on the time of year.
 The ReReg Reservoir is operated to attenuate high- and low-peak flows produced by Round Butte and Pelton dams.
 Flow release from the ReReg Dam is controlled to maintain an average daily flow in the LDR that approximates the average daily flow into the Project.